faani/MYSQL-Store-Database/README.md

 Syntax: select * from customers;

-Detail: select all columns from customer table
+Details: select all columns from customer table

 MYSQL queries output